The Hours Have Lost Their Clock: Nostalgia in the 21st Century

 Yesterday, for example, I went to a Disney Store and bought a copy of Once Upon A Dream, one of the many titles in the series of twisted fairytale retellings for children where Sleeping Beauty never wakes up and has to figure out a way to escape dreamland on her own.
 I just thought I needed a break from reality and maybe a children’s book could provide exactly that.
 As Tanner explains, there is a reason for this.

 When we feel that things are out of our control, we tend to go back to what feels familiar, things that have always given us joy and that we can therefore control.
 It’s no surprise that many people are choosing to curl up under the blanket of nostalgia, with a pandemic in progress, climate change, messy politics and social inequality.
-I remember doing it during the first months of the pandemic, when I spent my days re-reading Harry Potter.
 I remember my first year at university when I sometimes spent my nights reading my favourite book in Italian (my native language) desperate for something that would feel familiar.
 It’s the same need for escapism that drives those who decide to live “off the grid” in search of a completely distracted life.

 But, if you’ve ever felt homesick, you’ll have encountered what Tanner calls “the paradox of nostalgia: that which comforts also distresses.”
 The media “allow us to communicate with the dead and distant, a power that is both a gift and a curse.
 It can worsen the sense of loss and make us feel nostalgic in the process.”
 From this standpoint, it’s clear how nostalgia can be easily exploited by capitalism when our emotions are involved.
 Tanner’s striking analysis of social media platforms highlights how constantly sharing Facebook memories encourages us to stay fixed as human beings, almost turning us into brands in a way that appeals to advertisers who can thus turn consumers into “units of capital.”